 It started when my wife told me about CryptoKitties in 2017.
 Many years ago, I tried to create a wallet and buy this kitten, but I couldn’t figure out how it works.
 Then I saw the Ethereum symbol, but I had no idea what it meant.
 So, I started to delve into it more.
 The artist remembers

-Thanks to his social experimentation on TV shows, the artist had an impressive Twitter following that was well supported, but digital art was still in its infancy.
+Thanks to his social experiments on TV shows, the artist garnered a substantial Twitter following, yet the realm of digital art was still in its infancy.

 My goal when I joined the space was to experiment with all the media it provides.
 Since then I have been involved in everything from animation to generative and programmable art.
 I’m looking at what the next wave of technology will be like, and I’m excited to continue moving in these new directions.The artist sees the digital art market as very promising

-Today, Bryan Brinkman is one of the most famous NFT artists, with a portfolio of over 3,000 NFTs, thanks to which he has earned more than $13 million.
+Today, Bryan Brinkman stands as one of the most prominent NFT artists, with a portfolio comprising over 3,000 NFTs.
+The total sales from his artworks have exceeded $13 million.

 Corporate identity in NFTs by Bryan Brinkman